-TOK Group, as prioritizing workers'\ health and safety. fosters safety cultures by preventing accidents, disasters, and illnesses in the workplace.
+TOK Group, as prioritizing workers' health and safety, fosters safety cultures by preventing accidents, disasters, and illnesses in the workplace.

-- Complies with all laws related to occupational health and safety in each country and region - Reduces risks by completing job hazards analysis. - Provides comprehensive education and training for employees. - Strives to strengthen our safety and disaster prevention systems for the purpose of minimizing and mitigating damage for accidents. disasters, or any other unforeseen event. - Makes effective and continuous improvements by investing appropriate resources - workers: any and all labor providers to TOK.
+- Complies with all laws related to occupational health and safety in each country and region. - Reduces risks by completing job hazards analysis. - Provides comprehensive education and training for employees. - Strives to strengthen our safety and disaster prevention systems for the purpose of minimizing and mitigating damage for accidents, disasters, or any other unforeseen event. - Makes effective and continuous improvements by investing appropriate resources. - workers: any and all labor providers to TOK.

-energy-related CO2 emissions (per base unit) by 15 points from the 2019 level by 2030 as the first step toward achieving carbon neutrality of the TOK Group by 2050.
+energy-related CO_2 emissions (per base unit) by 15 points from the 2019 level by 2030 as the first step toward achieving carbon neutrality of the TOK Group by 2050.
 We are also formulating a detailed roadmap of initiatives through to 2030 toward achieving carbon neutrality in 2050.
-TOK shifted more than 70% of purchased electricity to renewable energy sources at all key

-The Group will also reduce CO2 emissions by about 20,000 tons annually from before the shifts in September 2021
+TOK shifted more than 70% of purchased electricity to renewable energy sources at all key sites in Japan in September 2021, and 100% in February 2023.
+The Group will also reduce CO_2 emissions by about 20,000 tons annually from before the shifts in September 2021.